com-480-data-visualization/com-480-project-pasdenom/milestone1.md

 The exploratory data analysis will be conducted in more details in the dedicated notebook.
 Here we only summarize the main insights we have found so far on the dataset.

 ## Related work

+In the kernel section of The Movies Dataset you can find a kernel named "The Story of Film" (https://www.kaggle.com/rounakbanik/the-story-of-film).
+This notebook is about a data analysis as you could find in the ADA course.
+Our idea is to create a nice visualization to help the user to travel around the history of the cinema.
+The problem with notebooks is that this support is totally non user-friendly and find a information in the middle of the whole dataset is complicated.

+As a first step we are going to only focus on given attributes of movies (production country, cost, role distribution, etc...) to avoid us a big mess.
+We fond nice visualization about cinema to motivate our choice.
+A visualization about dialog by gender in Disney movies can be found at https://pudding.cool/2017/03/film-dialogue/.
+We would like to have something similar but easily connectable to other data.
+A efficient visualization about film costs is shown on video at https://tdwi.org/articles/2019/10/09/bi-all-visualization-movie-series.aspx.
+Our goal is to put all those information together with success.

+To summarize, the original aspect of our idea is in not in each different visualization but in the project to create a good way to switch from one to another.